ender-js/Ender/README.md

     $ ender -b scriptjs,qwery,underscore

-This should generate both an ender.js file (for dev) as well a an ender.min.js (for prod) file.
+This should generate both an ender.js file (for dev) as well a an ender.min.js (for prod).

-Currently, the ender build tool relies on NPM for pulling in the actual code for your library, therefor ender is only as recent as your latest NPM update.
+Ender is only as recent as your latest NPM update.

 <div class="hr" id="docs"></div>